 - Free Infographics: How a Bottle Gets Recycled, 10 Things Kids Can Do to Help the Earth

 - Related Topics: Sustainability, Our Carbon Footprint, Landfills and Recycling

 - Related Units: Ecology, Earth, Conservation, Oceans

 - Games and Activities on Conservation

-On this day in 1944, allied troops invaded the shores of Normandy, France against the Nazis.
+On this day in 1944, Allied troops invaded the shores of Normandy, France against the Nazis.
+On the evening before, about 2,000 ships silently set out across the English Channel, and at dawn on June 6, the largest seaborne invasion in history began.
 Teach kids about the events that marked the beginning of the end of World War II.

 - Related Topics: How the Oceans Formed, Ocean Myths and Legends, and the Layers of the Ocean

 - Related Unit: Oceans